antilopinae/image-processing/README.md

 * `-n`, `--n-levels` — amount of bpp to convert
 * `-o`, `--output` — output filepath to PNG-file

+### Lab3 - `lab3`

+Building and filling polygons.

+Implement the following functions:
+1. Drawing straight line segments with a thickness of 1 pixel.
+2. Displaying the polygon on the screen.
+3. Definitions of the polygon type: simple or complex (i.e. with self-intersections), convex or non-convex.
+4. Filling the polygon using the even-odd and non-zero-winding rules for determining whether a pixel belongs to a polygon.

 ---

 ### Help